-However, here the real goal is to compare the two models.
-This is done using the command in (25), where "Chisq" represents the chi-square test (which may sound familiar, given that versions of it are often taught in introductory statistics classes).
+Running the likelihood ratio test (analysis of deviance) on the two models is done using the command in (25), where "Chisq" represents the chi-square test (another well-known count-based test).

-(24) anova(NoRanking, Ranking, test = "Chisq")
+(25) anova(NoRanking, Ranking, test = "Chisq")

-The output of this command, shown in (25), indicates that the more complex model has a much smaller residual deviance, meaning that it fits the data better.
-This improvement is statistically significant, as shown by the chi-squared p = 0.0012 < 0.05.
+The output of this command, shown in (26), indicates that the more complex model (not assuming equal constraint weights) has a much smaller residual deviance, meaning that it fits the data better.
+This improvement is statistically significant, as shown by the chi-squared p = .0012 < .05.

-(25) Model 1: Count ~ I(AgreeV + IdentV)
+''' (26) Model 1: Count ~ I(AgreeV + IdentV)

 Model 2: Count ~ AgreeV + IdentV

 Resid.
 Df Resid.
-Dev Df Deviance P(> Chi )
+Dev Df Deviance P(>|Chi|)

-1 2 11.0185

-2 1 0.4677 1 10.5508 0.0012